 High-multiple companies could underperform: Convertibles are highly exposed to growth-oriented stocks, which may continue to decline in value if interest rates keep rising.

 Figure 10: Issuance Has Neared Record Levels for Two Consecutive Years

 Source: Bank of America

-B-rated CLO debt tranches have many sources of potential value: These instruments have attractive structural and credit enhancements as well as low sensitivity to interest rates increases (see Figure 9).
+BB-rated CLO debt tranches have many sources of potential value: These instruments have attractive structural and credit enhancements as well as low sensitivity to interest rates increases (see Figure 11).

-Uncertainty about the future of offices may weigh on CRE prices: The Delta variant delayed many companies’ return-to-office plans.
-It’s unclear if hybrid working or full-time remote work will continue moving forward.
+Uncertainty about the future of offices may weigh on CRE prices: The Omicron variant delayed many companies’ return-to-office plans.
+Such delays may increase the likelihood that hybrid working and full-time remote work continue after the pandemic ends.

-Figure 9: Structured Credit Offers Higher Yields Than Traditional Debt
+Figure 11: Structured Credit Offers Higher Yields Than Most Traditional Debt

 Sources: Bloomberg Barclays Index Services, FTSE Global Markets, Credit Suisse, JP Morgan